Lilith-In-Starlight/kami-parser/README.md

 Kami distinguishes Bold from Strong and Italic from Emphasis.
 This is because screen readers care about the distinction.
 Bold is surrounded with asteriscs (`*`) and Italics are surrounded by underscores (`_`).
 Strong and emphasis are the same, just doubled (`**` and `__`).
 I used to struggle remembering this (Textile does it), so I came up with the mnemonic you see in the title of this section.
 I just memorized it along with this sequence `* _ ** __`.
 Hopefully that can help you too.

+### Subscript and Superscript

+Subscript is surrounded with `~` and superscript is surrounded with a `^`.
+They _can_ contain spaces.

+## Underline and Strikethrough

+Strikethrough text is surrounded by dashes (`-`) and underlined text is surrounded by double dashes.
+This syntax is subject to change because I think it sucks.

 ### Hyperlinks

 Hyperlinks use markdown format: `[Visible text](destination)`.